nafarya/OpenCL-Filters/README.md

 # OpenCL-Filters
-Implemented OpenCL-based blur filter for images/frames
+Implemented OpenCL-based convolution filter(used for blurring, sharpening, embossing, edge detection, and more).

-# Examples
+# Examples for bluring

 **Source frame**